wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 ![](@attachment/Clipboard_2020-04-29-07-11-12.png) 4:35

 You should see the server is running on a specific port indicated in your terminal.
-Nothing should be happening on the page because haven't added any javascript yet.
+Nothing should be happening on the page because haven't added any Javascript yet.

 Our javascript file lives in the `src` directory of our current exercise folder.
 Putting scripts in a `src` or `lib` folder is a pretty common thing to do.
 There is nothing special there, it's just a way to organize your files.